Alysseum17/quizProject/docs/schema.md

 ✅ All non-key attributes depend only on the primary key

 **Example:**
-- Quiz score is stored in `QuizAttempt`, not derived from `QuestionResponse` records
 - User email is in `User` table, not duplicated in `Review` or `QuizAttempt`

 ---